Article Image

 As with the upward trend, the RSI can also be used to short the stock in a sharply downward trend if the price of the stock temporarily recovers.
 In the chart below we have indicated the points where the ChartMill Trend indicator shows a downward trend (red line) with an occasional price upturn where the trend indicator becomes neutral (grey color) but never positive (green color).

-ITAU UNIBANCO daily chart with rsi indicator
+ITAU UNIBANCO daily chart

 “In stocks that show a strong price trend (up or down), the classic lower and upper levels (30 and 70) in many instances are too extreme.
 In that situation, the 50 level is much more useful to identify overbought or oversold periods.”

-Divergence means that there is a difference between the price evolution on the chart and the movement of the RSI indicator.
+Divergence means that there is a difference between the price evolution on the chart and the movement of the indicator.

 Since such divergences frequently occur when an existing long-term trend is coming to an end, they are used by active investors to recognize early changes in long-term price trends and thus open new positions in the direction of the reversing trend.